ShoaibKakal/sensorology/README.md

 # Sensorology
-Sensorology allows users to view and interact with the various sensors on their device, utilizing GraphView to display the sensor data in real-time.
+Sensorology allows users to view and interact with the various sensors on their device, utilizing GraphView to display the sensor data in real-time...